codeface-io/SwiftObserver/README.md

 ## Chain Observables

-Inspired by PromiseKit, SwiftObserver allows to chain observables:
+Inspired by PromiseKit, SwiftObserver allows to create promises by chaining observables:

 ```swift
 first {